straz/artificialtrust/_articles/cyber.md

 often referenced in political imagery and speech.

-In 1793, with fresh revolutions in America and France, a political cartoon shows the Prime Minister steering the ship Constitution between mob anarchy and tyranny, toward "public happiness."
+In 1793, with fresh revolutions in America and France, a political cartoon shows the Prime Minister of England steering the ship Constitution between mob anarchy and tyranny, toward "public happiness."

 {% include figure.html
     filename="GillrayBritannia.jpg"